During Tech DD interviews, we’ve witnessed the differences between the needs of private equity and trade buyers.

-So, it is critical to consider that during the due diligence period, it’s easier for the acquirer’s tech team to request funds to address problems than it is post-deal (noting this may raise some concerns regarding the M&A deal negotiations).
+During the due diligence period, it’s easier to request funds to address problems than it is post-deal.

 What is the acquirer’s intention?

 You need to understand the strategic intent of a potential acquisition/investment.
-You may not be able to ask this question during the assessment, but you can dig online to see what happened to other acquired firms.
+You may not be able to ask this question during the assessment.
+But you can research prior acquisitions online.

-Ultimately, the buyer’s overarching strategy is to decide whether to absorb the target business by the acquiring business to their own ways of management, should the target preserve their management culture or a mish-mash of both companies?
+Ultimately, the buyer’s overarching strategy is to decide whether to absorb the target business to follow their ways of management.
+Or should the target preserve its management culture?
+Or maybe a mish-mash of both companies?

-Haspelagh and Jemison’s classic model below helps teams understand the four choices when it comes to M&A integration.
+Haspelagh and Jemison’s classic model below helps teams understand the four choices regarding M&A integration.